Sound speed in water-saturated glass beads as a function of frequency and porosity: Analysis

-where $A_{0}$ and $A_{\mathrm{sys}}$ were the frequency dependent magnitudes of the FFT at frequency $\omega$ for the water and sediment paths, respectively.
-An equivalent circuit transmission line model of the experimental system (Fig.~\ref{modelschematicfig}a) was used to correct for the systematic errors described in Sec.~\ref{porsec}.
+An equivalent circuit transmission line model of the experimental system (Fig.~\ref{fig2}a) was used to correct for the systematic errors described in Sec.~\ref{porsec}.
 The model included the transducers, coupling gel, tank walls, and the sediment (or water).
-The passive layers (Fig.~\ref{modelschematicfig}c) were modeled with $Z_{0}^{\left(n\right)}=\rho^{\left(n\right)} c^{\left(n\right)} S^{\left(n\right)}/N^{2}$, $Z_{1}^{\left(n\right)}=jZ_{0}^{\left(n\right)}\tan{\left[k^{\left(n\right)}l^{\left(n\right)}/2\right]}$, and $Z_{2}^{\left(n\right)}=-jZ_{0}^{\left(n\right)}/\sin{\left[k^{\left(n\right)}l^{\left(n\right)}\right]}$, where $k^{\left(n\right)}$, $\rho^{\left(n\right)}$, and $c^{\left(n\right)}$ are the wave number, density, and sound speed within the $n$th component respectively, $l^{\left(n\right)}$ is the path length in the $n$th component, $S^{\left(n\right)}$ is the surface area, and $N$ is the transformation factor from one physical domain to another.
-The values of the sediment sound speed and attenuation used in the system model are denoted by $c_{\mathrm{sed}}$ and $\alpha_{\mathrm{sed}}$, respectively, and are used to construct both $k$ and $c$ for the sediment layer.
-A Mason equivalent circuit model of a thickness mode piezoelectric resonator with a matching layer \cite{Mason:1958} was used to model the transducers (Fig.~\ref{modelschematicfig}b).
-The unloaded electrical impedance of each transducer was measured and the values for each model element shown in Fig.~\ref{modelschematicfig}b were found by fitting the model to the impedance measurement, including the use of the properties for PZT-IV listed in Table $4.3$ of Ref.~[\onlinecite{Wilson:1988}].
+The passive layers (Fig.~\ref{fig2}c) were modeled with $Z_{0}^{\left(n\right)}=\rho^{\left(n\right)} c^{\left(n\right)} S^{\left(n\right)}/N^{2}$, $Z_{1}^{\left(n\right)}=jZ_{0}^{\left(n\right)}\tan{\left[k^{\left(n\right)}l^{\left(n\right)}/2\right]}$, and $Z_{2}^{\left(n\right)}=-jZ_{0}^{\left(n\right)}/\sin{\left[k^{\left(n\right)}l^{\left(n\right)}\right]}$, where $k^{\left(n\right)}$, $\rho^{\left(n\right)}$, and $c^{\left(n\right)}$ are the wave number, density, and sound speed within the $n$th component respectively, $l^{\left(n\right)}$ is the path length in the $n$th component, $S^{\left(n\right)}$ is the surface area, and $N$ is the transformation factor from one physical domain to another.
+The frequency-dependent value of the sediment sound speed used in the system model is denoted by $c_{\mathrm{sed}}$ and is used to construct both $k$ and $c$ for the sediment layer.
+A Mason equivalent circuit model of a thickness mode piezoelectric resonator with a matching layer \cite{Mason:1958} was used to model the transducers (Fig.~\ref{fig2}b).
+The unloaded electrical impedance of each transducer was measured and the values for each model element shown in Fig.~\ref{fig2}b were found by fitting the model to the impedance measurement, including the use of the properties for the piezoelectric ceramic PZT-4 listed in Table $4.3$ of Ref.~[\onlinecite{Wilson:1988}].
 Additional material properties for the model elements are listed in Table~\ref{mat_props}.
 Measurements made with distilled degassed water occupying both transmission paths allowed for calibration of the transmission path lengths in the model.